 Edward Hopper (American, 1882–1967)

-Portrait of Orleans
+Portrait of Orleans, 1950

 Edward Hopper’s distinctive oil paintings convey subtle emotion, often construed as loneliness.
 A single figure populates Portrait of Orleans, imparting a sense of silence to the nearly deserted scene.
-Still, Hopper (American, 1882–1967) repeatedly maintained that his interest lay in capturing light rather than conveying a mood.
+Still, Hopper repeatedly maintained that his interest lay in capturing light rather than conveying a mood.
 “I like long shadows and early and late sunlight.
 I am very much interested in light, and particularly sunlight, trying to paint sunlight without eliminating the form under it, if I can.”
-Hopper traveled throughout the United States for more than forty years, recording everyday views of people and their surroundings.
+Hopper traveled throughout the United States for more than 40 years, recording everyday views of people and their surroundings.